907sjl/referrals_powerbi/README.md

 CALCULATE([Count Routine Seen after 30d]
     , KEEPFILTERS(Referral[Days until Patient Seen]<31) )
 ```
 The numerator is the number of referrals seen in 30 days.
-Two measures build upon the denominator.  **Count Routine Seen after 30d** filters the referrals to those that were seen and is used to calculate the percentage of referrals seen after 30 days.  **Count Routine Seen in 30d** filters the referrals seen to those that were specifically seen 30 days or less after they were sent.
+Two measures filter the denominator measure to calculate the numerator.  **Count Routine Seen after 30d** filters the referrals to those that were seen and is used to calculate the percentage of referrals seen after 30 days.  **Count Routine Seen in 30d** filters the referrals seen to those that were specifically seen 30 days or less after they were sent.

 ```
 Rate Routine Seen in 30d =